 Kudos to all, especially the physically active, for their skill and determination under very difficult conditions during the Cornell Road crossing.
 Thanks to Alan Jones, Lee Bryant, Aaron Bryant, Steve Boyce and others at Aero Air for de-fueling and preparing the aircraft and thus making the Cornell Road crossing possible.

-Many thanks to Larry from Texas, who has graciously contributed substantially to this project both in hardware and in spirit.
-Larry's help has been key and is very highly appreciated.
+Many thanks to Larry from Texas, who graciously and substantially contributed to this project both in hardware and spirit.
+Larry's contribution of key components and enthusiastic support is very highly appreciated.

 Many thanks to television - youth exposure to occasional videos of the aircraft boneyards in Arizona provided original inspiration for the project.
 Many thanks and congratulations to Joanne Ussery in Benoit, Mississippi, who demonstrated that a Boeing 727 home is attractive and viable, Bo Branch of Bo Branch Home Movers, Morgan City, Mississippi, voice 601-254-7162, who transported her aircraft, and The Memphis Group, Memphis, Tennessee, who provided her aircraft.
 I follow in the path created by these trailblazers, and many others who explore and test alternative home options.